Keep reading to learn:

-Many people, maybe even including you, only get bills and advertisements in their email these days.
+Many people only get bills and advertisements in their email these days.
 Because of that, there is an opportunity to get creative with original direct mail marketing tactics.

 Most of the time, everyone throws junk mail directly in the garbage, but immediately opens personal notes or cards.
-So, sending personalized cards to your current customers, new customers can make them feel appreciated.
+So, sending personalized cards to your current customers or new customers can make them feel appreciated.

 This method is also very measurable because it’s easy to track.
 You’ll know exactly when the mail is sent out and measure how many sales you get from that date.
 Direct mail marketing also has the highest response rate of all media, with direct mail hitting 9% compared to a 1% email response.

 One problem with this tactic is that it is quite expensive.
 With direct mail marketing, you’re paying for each person to receive a piece of mail.
-Additionally, people get a lot of mail and tend to see this type of marketing as junk mail.
+People tend to see this type of marketing as junk mail.
 Unfortunately, mail like this might go directly in the trash.